 Previously I was Head of Mobile at Pearson South Africa, the Mobile Impact Evangelist for the mLab Southern Africa, an infoDev funded initiative to support to incubate mobile apps and content services development in the region, the fellow for 21st century learning at the Shuttleworth Foundation, and a fellow of the Reuters Digital Vision Program at Stanford University.
 To see what I’ve been up to, over the last few years read my review blog posts.

-My big idea: mobile devices, games and digital media are the future of Africa’s development
+My big idea: Mobile is the future of Africa’s development

 My mantra: “Use the ICTs in the hands of people to enable their participation”

-My strength: practical experience of ICT projects for developing country people
+My strength: practical experience of using ICT to improve the lives of developing country people

 I’ve published papers and given presentations at numerous academic, United Nations and popular conferences, written for the Mail and Guardian newspaper (South Africa) and used to blog (by invitation) for the Mail & Guardian’s Thought Leader and Tech Leader sites.